College Counseling at The Governor’s Academy

 Our college counseling curriculum asks students to consider the significance of their experiences in and beyond the classroom as they begin their college search.

-Through our signature College Search Seminar Series, the College Essay Writing Unit, and online aptitude and talent inventories, and 1:1 meetings with their college counselor, students articulate the moments of learning and discovery and the issues and causes that matter most to them.
-This active, comprehensive approach to the college search equips students to make authentic connections with the colleges they pursue—and the confidence to choose their best college choice.
+Through our signature College Seminar Series, including the Essay Writing Unit and online aptitude and talent inventories, and individual meetings with their college counselor, students at The Governor’s Academy articulate their moments of learning and discovery, as well as the issues and causes that matter most to them.
+This active, purposeful approach equips students to make authentic connections with the colleges they pursue and empowers them to make their best college choices.

 Throughout their college search, Govs students are encouraged to articulate their values, the implications of their education, and appreciate how their actions make a difference in the lives of others.
 With this broad approach, students learn to match their diverse personal and school experiences with the colleges they choose to pursue.